23 Sep The short work week: not an option, but a choice at Creative Words

 Working to live and not living to work.

 Yet what might seem like a simple plan to implement often hides pitfalls.
-If we’re passionate and motivated in our work, devoting more time to it will come almost naturally, while if we work for the mere necessity of earning money, getting out of the monotonous work routine will prove to be no small effort.
+If we’re passionate and motivated in our work, devoting more time to it will come almost naturally.
+On the other hand, if we work for the mere necessity of earning money, getting out of the monotonous work routine will prove to be no small effort.
 And so overtime, whether actual or only a mental sensation, will continue to relentlessly multiply, inevitably corroding all the remaining parts of our lives.

 Well, we can’t let that happen.
 We can’t allow the existence of a word like “karoshi“, which in case you didn’t know is a Japanese term used to refer to death from “too much work”.
 There’s no doubt that Japan has a different cultural approach to work that’s extremely stricter with much more intense rhythms, but can we easily claim that our situation is so different?
 That the line drawn is not thin if not, even worse, dashed?